Rob-Christian/Custom-Website-Chatbot/README.md

 ## How It Works

-1. Enter a valid website URL.
+1. Enter a valid medium website URL.
 2. The chatbot extracts and processes the content from the website.
 3. It builds a conversational retrieval model using OpenAI embeddings and FAISS vector databases.
 4. Users can then ask questions or have a conversation about the website's content.